li45m/MPM_200_Li/README.md

 Initial commit
 #Summary on Hummingbird data assignment:
-##Checked the structure of the data and identified that of th 12 variables, only the "brought-in-after" variable is numeric.
+##Checked the structure of the data and identified that of the 12 variables, only the `brought-in-after` variable is numeric.
 ##Creared a random dataset that contains 5000 observations from the original data file.
-##Identified 5 risk factos affecting hummingbird survival in rescue: whether hummingbirds received first aid, location, resons for being at the rescue, age of hummingbirds, and season.
+##Identified 5 risk factors affecting hummingbird survival in rescue: whether hummingbirds received first aid, location, reason for being at the rescue, age of hummingbirds, and season.
 ##For each risk factor a bar plot was created, and by visual evaluation, it appears that the age of hummingbirds when they were brought to the rescue might affect their survivability.
-##The portions of Selasphorus and Non-Selasphorus hummingbirds survided were not statistically different.
+##The portions of Selasphorus and Non-Selasphorus hummingbirds that survived were not statistically different.

 ## Project Organization
 ------------